gavingmiller/ocr-screen-shot-app/README.md

   - **reroll shards earned**
 - Send extracted values to the provided Google Form.
 - Display a list of processed screenshots with an indicator for upload success or failure.
+- View extracted stats in a table on the detail screen.

 ## Setup